huggingface/dataset-viewer/libs/libcommon/README.md

 - `QUEUE_MONGO_DATABASE`: name of the database used for storing the queue.
 Defaults to `datasets_server_queue`.
 - `QUEUE_MONGO_URL`: URL used to connect to the MongoDB server.
 Defaults to `mongodb://localhost:27017`.

-## Metrics configuration

-Set environment variables to configure the storage of calculated metrics in a MongoDB database:

-- `METRICS_MONGO_DATABASE`: name of the database used for storing the metrics.
-Defaults to `datasets_server_metrics`.
-- `METRICS_MONGO_URL`: URL used to connect to the MongoDB server.
-Defaults to `mongodb://localhost:27017`.